Boscobel Bluffs State Natural Area

 scenic 389-acre property

 From La Crosse follow US-14/61 south to Readstown.
-Turn right/south onto US-61and follow for approx. 40 miles until you reach Elm St/US-61 in Boscobel.
-Then turn right/east onto Mary street, continue straight onto Fremont St./County rd MS. Destination parking is 2 miles ahead on the left.
+Turn right/south onto US-61 and follow for approx. 40 miles until you reach Elm St/US-61 in Boscobel.
+Go 2 blocks past the Dairy Queen in Boscobel and then turn left/east onto Mary street which becomes County Road MS. Destination parking on the left, 2 miles east of the intersection of Mary Street and US-61.

 You may have noticed flagging or paint on trees at Boscobel Bluffs - MVC is working with Wisconsin DNR as part of a Managed Forest Law contract.
 Undesirable timber, including pine plantations that weren’t historically native to the site, will be selectively thinned to help encourage natural oak regeneration.
 Thinning work may begin as early as winter 2016.